 In release 3, terms containing attributed variables and blocked goals

-could be asserted, copied, and gathered as solutions to
+could be asserted, copied, gathered as solutions to

-findall/3 and similar predicates.
+and friends, and raised as exceptions.
 The copy would contain new

-copy, an attributed variable is simply replaced by a plain, brand new
+variable is simply replaced by a plain, brand new variable.
+Of

-variable.
-Of course, if the same attributed variable occurs more than
+course, if the same attributed variable occurs more than once, the

-once, the same plain variable will occur in the corresponding places
+same plain variable will occur in the corresponding places in the

-in the copy.
-If the attributes are relevant, the program can obtain
+copy.
+If the attributes are relevant, the program can obtain them by

 copy_term/3 described below.